mod-audio/mod-host/README.md

         * reset value must be according to reset property spec e.g.: params_flush 0 1 2 "gain" 0.0 "distortion" 0.5

+    pre_run <instance_number> <reset_value> <param_count> <params...>
+        * pre-run and flush several param values at once and trigger reset if available
+        * reset value must be according to reset property spec
+        * instance must be in deactivated state or global processing disabled (and plugin does not have isLive flag) e.g.: pre_run 0 1 2 "gain" 0.0 "distortion" 0.5

     patch_set <instance_number> <property_uri> <value>
         * set the value of a control port e.g.: patch_set 0 "gain" 2.5